 Savory, Cozy and Delicious!

-A super simple taco combo that is hearty, flavorful and nourishing.
+This super simple taco is a gluten free and vegetarian meal that is hearty, flavorful and nourishing.
 Chickpeas sautéed in homemade enchilada sauce and served with kale slaw, avocado, queso fresco (optional) and topped with a few squirts of Sriracha for extra flavor.
+And it all comes together in 20 minutes!
 Enchilada Sauce adapted from Cookie and Kate.

 Author: Healthy Gluten-Free Family